NEO Planner V4.5

 some CCD / CMOS parameters for the planning process.

-CCD / CMOS camera and the behavior of your
+These parameters affect your CCD or CMOS camera and the behavior of your mount.

 They are primarily required to calculate the exposure times, the number of